Visual kunstmatige intelligentie

 Many a salesperson dreams about scent marketing as part of the buying process.

-Already, in physical stores, our brains are stimulated and prompted with scents to prompt us to buy.
+Already now, in physical stores, our brains are stimulated and stimulated with scents to prompt us to buy.
 For example, a chocolate scent in the lingerie store would make women more likely to take home that set anyway.
-When you go to buy kitchen appliances, your brain is stimulated with citrus smell that would make you find the appliances qualitative and convenient.
+When you go to buy kitchen appliances your brain is stimulated with citrus scent that would cause you to find the appliances qualitative and convenient.

 VR with smell in real estate

 It also offers benefits in the real estate industry.
-For example, you can viewing a house with vr glasses and smelling coffee or fresh bread immediately upon entering, or a kitchen like a fresh spring morning.
+For example, you can view a house with vr glasses and immediately smell coffee or fresh bread upon entering, or a kitchen like a fresh spring morning.

 Kinesthetic